shalva97/questions/README.md

 - what is TDD?
 - what is BDD?
 - any questions you have to us?
+- non-functional requirements
 - how can you know that the code in PR is okay and can be merged?
+- differences between assignment and delegation and what cannot be delegated.
+### books to recommend
+Thinking in Java, Refactoring, Clean code, Grokking Algorithms, Data Structures the Fun Way, Kotlin in Action, Clean Architecture